Home » Slide Show » About the Eastern Shore Chapter

 About the Eastern Shore Chapter

 The Eastern Shore Chapter first began meeting in March 2016, when 31 people attended a meeting at Mary N. Smith Cultural Center.
 The group spent two years doing core development work, leadership training, and establishing connections and trust with each other.
-In December 2017, at their holiday party, 31 members signed the petition to become the next formal Virginia Organizing chapter.
+In December 2017, at their holiday party, 31 members signed the petition to become a formal Virginia Organizing chapter.

 About the Eastern Shore Chapter Reviewed by on .
 The Eastern Shore Chapter first began meeting in March 2016, when 31 people attended a meeting at Mary N. Smith Cultural Center.
 The group spent two years doing The Eastern Shore Chapter first began meeting in March 2016, when 31 people attended a meeting at Mary N. Smith Cultural Center.
 The group spent two years doing Rating: 0